 Because joy and purpose live on the other side.

-Because we don’t want to remain stuck in unhealthy patterns of thought and behavior.
+Because we don’t want to remain stuck in unhealthy patterns of thought and behaviour.

-We are modeling to our children what it looks like to live whole and healthy.
+We are modelling to our children what it looks like to live whole and healthy and to walk in integrity.

 Because you’re done feeling despondent, despising yourself, desperate to feel like your life has meaning.